Posts by :

 The Book of Life symbolizes the true concept of L’Dor V’Dor, passing on traditions from one generation to the next.
 Individuals or families, at their discretion, may enter the Book of Life when they “promise” a legacy gift or establish an endowment of any amount.
 The “promise form” is a non-binding letter of intent.

 To honor you for this gift Or Chadash has established a Legacy Circle Book of Life.
 You have up to one page to share your thoughts and experiences that inspired the gift.
-Your statements along with a photo of you or family are kept on permanent display at Or Chadash in a custom designed binder and also on our website in digital form.
-Optionally, in the digital version, you may add slides and music that are specific to your page for current and future generations to enjoy.
+Your statements along with a photo of you or your family are kept on permanent display at Or Chadash in a custom designed binder.

 Interested in learning more?
 Contact a Legacy Circle Committee Member.